chaoss/metrics/README.md

 # CHAOSS Metrics

-Welcome to the repository of the CHAOSS Metrics Committee!
+Welcome to the repository of the CHAOSS Metrics Committee.

-We will develop implementation-agnostic metrics and use this repository in the process.
+We  develop implementation-agnostic metrics and use this repository in the process.
 This repository will hold sample implementation, such as SQL-queries, that may be re-used by other implementation projects.

 ## CHAOSS Metrics Committee

-The CHAOSS (Community Health Analytics for OSS) Metrics Committee defines implementation-agnostic metrics for assessing open source communities' health and sustainability.
-The CHAOSS Metrics Committee goals are to establish implementation-agnostic metrics for measuring community activity, contributions, and health; and optionally produce standardized metric exchange formats, detailed use cases, models, or recommendations to analyze specific issues in the industry/OSS world.
+The CHAOSS Metrics Committee defines implementation-agnostic metrics for assessing open source communities' health and sustainability.
+Such metrics are aimed at undestanding community activity, diversity, and lifecycles.
+Th Metrics Committee will optionally produce standardized metric exchange formats, detailed use cases, models, or recommendations to analyze specific issues in the industry/OSS world.

 For more information go to our website at https://wiki.linuxfoundation.org/chaoss/metrics